routegy/routegy-docs/app/docs/reference/patterns.md

 ### Net Promotor Score

-[Net Promotore Score (NPS)](https://en.wikipedia.org/wiki/Net_promoter_score) can be used to quantify customer's perception of an experience or a product by asking them how likely they are to recommend it to someone else.
+[Net Promotore Score (NPS)](https://en.wikipedia.org/wiki/Net_promoter_score) can be used to quantify a customer's perception of an experience or a product by asking them how likely they are to recommend it to someone else.
 Routegy provides a component for collecting an NPS numerical value that can be rendered setting type to `nps`.

 ```yaml
 score:
   type: nps